 His students ride either their personal bikes or rented dual-purpose bikes provided by Yamaha Motor Philippines, like the XTZ 125, WR155, and Serow 250.
 After honing their off-roading skills, the students are accompanied by Sevilla to the challenging trails of Pili, where they can take in breathtaking views of the countryside.

 Villafuerte has included in his ambitious plan a special riding course similar to the Honda Safety Driving Center that will feature road obstacles, intersections, and a bridge to simulate normal riding situations.
 If the plan goes well, a tarmac circuit will also be built in the area.

 According to Sevilla, Villafuerte gives priority to riding safety because of the increasing number of riders in Bicol and its neighboring areas.
-The facility will be open to riders of all ages.
+The riding training facility will be open to riders of all ages.